Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: [turns to Okoye] You get a reading on those tremors?

-OKOYE: It was a mild subduction und
+OKOYE: It was a mild subduction unde